bcantoni/vagrant-cassandra/README.md

 Here are some quick screencasts which walk through the three different templates in this project:

 ### 1. Base

 [![Vagrant Cassandra Single Node Screencast](http://img.youtube.com/vi/tjNLQNYd3Rc/0.jpg)](http://www.youtube.com/watch?v=tjNLQNYd3Rc)

 ### 2. MultiNode

+Note: This one is obsolete because OpsCenter no longer supports open source Apache Cassandra, but I've left it here to show what OpsCenter used to look like.

 [![Vagrant Cassandra Multi Node Screencast](http://img.youtube.com/vi/xaVqvNeNlKM/0.jpg)](http://www.youtube.com/watch?v=xaVqvNeNlKM)

 ### 3. MultiDC

+Note: This one is obsolete because OpsCenter no longer supports open source Apache Cassandra, but I've left it here to show what OpsCenter used to look like.

 [![Vagrant Cassandra Multi Datacenter Screencast](http://img.youtube.com/vi/rTGSfmpgqP0/0.jpg)](http://www.youtube.com/watch?v=rTGSfmpgqP0)

 ## Installation

-Note: These scripts were created on a Mac OS X 10.13/10.14 host with Vagrant v2.2.x and VirtualBox v4.2/5.2.
+Note: These scripts were created on a Mac OS X 10.13/10.14 host with Vagrant v2.2.x and VirtualBox v6.0.
 Everything should work for Linux or Windows hosts as well, but I have not tested those platforms.
 Shell scripts which are meant to run on the host (like up-parallel.sh or down.sh) would need to have Windows equivalents created.

 1. Edit your local Hosts file to include the private network addresses (this makes it much easier to refer to the VMs by hostname):